 Attending a Notre Dame football home game should be on every football fan's bucket list.

-You may recognize this Irish pub for its guest appearance in the movie Rudy.
+You may recognize Corby's from its guest appearance in the movie "Rudy."
 Enjoy a cold brew, grab something from the food window and play a game of cornhole outside alongside fellow Irish fans.

-Before going to bed on Friday, meet the Marching Band’s drumline in front of the Golden Dome at midnight as they play the drum cadences for the game and a few fan favorites like the Notre Dame Fight Song.
-It’s an official kickoff to game day activities.
+Before going to bed on Friday, meet the Marching Band's drumline in front of the Golden Dome at midnight as they play cadences and a few fan favorites like the Notre Dame Fight Song.
+It's an official kickoff to game day activities.

 Checklist No. 3: Alumni